yochannah/clojure-bootcamp/activities/more-on-reduce.md

   ;; note the args here - the first arg, `new-vector`, is the data structure ;; that we passed in at second-to-final line of this function ;; just before my-favourite-genes.
-  ;; the second arg should be familiar - we're deconstructing again.
+  ;; the second arg should be familiar - we're destructuring again.
   (fn [new-vector [gene-name organism]]
     ;;we're adding gene-name to the new vector, and each time we iterate new-vec grows (conj new-vector gene-name))